flpm/oak/output/lists/subjects.md

     name: about Linguistics
     title: 'Theme: Linguistics'
     subtitle: Books about linguistics, including the history of languages
-    description: 'I have 5 books about Linguistics in my bookshelf.
+    description: 'I have 5 books about Linguistics in my personal library.

       ### Titles: